Data Loss Prevention Policy Template

 Complementing DLP with advanced security analytics

-DLP solutions are can monitor data flows and secure organizations against known threats.
+DLP solutions can monitor data flows and secure organizations against known threats.
 However, attacks and malicious insiders constantly find new ways to compromise systems and steal data, many of which cannot be captured by DLP policy rules.
-This can be solved by a new type of security tool called User and Event Behavioral Analytics (UEBA).
+This can be solved by a new type of security tool called User and Entity Behavior Analytics (UEBA).

 For an example of a UEBA system that can protect against data breaches from insider or unknown threats, learn more about Exabeam Advanced Analytics.